Stanimir0/HistoricalApp/README.md

                                               🏛️ Historical App
 Learn History the Fun Way!
-Historical App is a gamified learning platform built with .NET MAUI and powered by Firebase (or Supabase) to make history engaging, competitive, and interactive.
+Historical App is a gamified learning platform built with .NET MAUI and powered by Firebase to make history engaging, competitive, and interactive.

  ------------------------------------------------------------------